-Calibration 182 Certified organization becomes ineligible References: CCS-101-V3.1 (B4) Situation: nes either banned by Textile Exchange or the United States government sanctions a , or input which results in the company becoming ineligible for certification.
-Interpretation: previously certified component, product, shipment, or site is identified as restricted, gible for certification, the certification body: a) Shall imme ineligible e ediately notify Textile Exchange and withdraw the related scope certificate(s) of such entity(ies); b) Shall cease Exchange; e all related certification activities within the prescribed timeline provided by Textile - y the certification body of any buyer of the identified ineligibility and any resulting I if any related transaction certificate(s) has been issued during the validity period of certificate; ssue transaction certificates for products at the first processor that have become or certification immediately upon becoming ineligible.
-For products already certified
+Calibration 182 Certified organization becomes ineligible

+References: CCS-101-V3.1 (B4)

+Situation: A company becomes either banned by Textile Exchange or the United States government sanctions a company, product, or input which results in the company becoming ineligible for certification.

+Interpretation: In the event that a previously certified component, product, shipment, or site is identified as restricted, and therefore ineligible for certification, the certification body:

+- a) Shall immediately notify Textile Exchange and withdraw the related scope certificate(s) of such ineligible entity(ies); - b) Shall cease all related certification activities within the prescribed timeline provided by Textile Exchange; - Shall notify the certification body of any buyer of the identified ineligibility and any resulting withdrawal if any related transaction certificate(s) has been issued during the validity period of the scope certificate; - d) Shall not issue transaction certificates for products at the first processor that have become ineligible for certification immediately upon becoming ineligible.
+For products already certified prior to becoming ineligible, the certification body may consider them to be certified unless specifically identified by Textile Exchange to be considered ineligible immediately; And e) Shall not issue transaction certificates for ineligible products after six months of becoming ineligible.